Margaret Martonosi: Awards

 In 2009 she was named an ACM Fellow "for contributions in power-aware computing."

 In 2010, she was named an IEEE Fellow "for contributions to power-efficient computer architecture and systems design."

 In 2015, she was named a Jefferson Science Fellow and served in the Bureau of Economic and Business Affairs at the United States Department of State.
 She won the 2015 ISCA Influential Paper Award for her co-authored paper describing a framework for architectural-level power analysis and optimizations.

-In 2017 she received the SIGMOBILE Test-of-Time Award for the ASPLOs 2002 paper entitled "Energy-Efficient Computing for Wildlife Tracking: Design Tradeoffs and Early Experiences with ZebraNet," with co-authors Philo Juang, Hidekazu Oki, Yong Wang, Li-Shiuan Peh, and Daniel Rubenstein.
+In 2017 she received the SIGMOBILE Test-of-Time Award for the ASPLOS 2002 paper entitled "Energy-Efficient Computing for Wildlife Tracking: Design Tradeoffs and Early Experiences with ZebraNet," with co-authors Philo Juang, Hidekazu Oki, Yong Wang, Li-Shiuan Peh, and Daniel Rubenstein.

 In 2020 she became a member of the American Academy of Arts and Sciences.

 In 2021, Martonosi was elected as a member of the National Academy of Engineering "for contributions to power-aware and power-efficient computer architectures and mobile systems".

 In June 2021, Martonosi won the ACM-IEEE CS Eckert-Mauchly Award "for contributions in power-aware computing."

+On May 29, 2024, Martonosi won the 2023 ACM Frances E. Allen Award for Outstanding Mentoring.
+Martonosi is recognized for outstanding and far-reaching mentoring at Princeton University, in computer architecture, and to the broader computer science community.